Markestic

 5. Remuneration

 5.1.
-The Agency shall be entitled to the remuneration specified in the Specific Mandates for the performance of the tasks detailed in the Specific Mandates.
+The Agency shall be entitled to the remuneration specified in the Individual Orders for the performance of the tasks detailed in the Individual Orders.

 5.3.
-The remuneration invoiced and payable to the Agency under the Specific Assignments shall include all costs and expenses incurred in connection with the performance of all tasks specified in the Framework Agreement and the Specific Assignments.
+The remuneration invoiced and payable to the Agency under the Individual Order shall include all costs and expenses incurred in connection with the performance of all tasks specified in the Framework Agreement and the Individual Order.

 5.5.
-If, due to the Client’s fault, it is impossible for the Agency to execute the Individual Assignment within the deadline, the Agency shall be entitled to the remuneration specified in the Individual Assignment.
+If, due to the Client’s fault, it is impossible for the Agency to execute the Individual Order within the deadline, the Agency shall be entitled to the remuneration specified in the Individual Order.

 5.6.
-The Parties stipulate that the amount of the Commission Fee shall be paid on 1 January of each year. automatically increases by the rate of increase of the annual consumer price index for the previous year, as officially published by the Central Statistical Office.
-Changes to the amount of the Commission Fee are made by the so-called. is rounded according to the rules of merchant rounding, with the new Commission Fee amount being in all cases a whole number divisible by 100.
-The increased Commissioning Fee will apply from 1 January each year.
+The Parties stipulate that the amount of the agency fee at the start of each year automatically increases by the rate of the annual consumer price index for the previous year, as officially published by the Central Statistical Office of Hungary.
+The increased fee will apply from 1 January each year.

 6. Payment terms and late payment

 6.1.
-As a general rule, the principal is entitled to invoice in advance.
-The Parties may derogate from this in the specific mandate.
+As a general rule, the Agency is entitled to invoice in advance.
+The Parties may derogate from this in the Individual Order.

 6.2.
-The Principal shall pay the final invoices submitted by the Agency within 15 (fifteen) calendar days from the date of issue, and the advance invoices within 8 (eight) calendar days from the date of issue.
+The Client shall pay the invoices submitted by the Agency within 15 (fifteen) calendar days from the date of issue.

 6.3.
 The Client shall pay the invoice by bank transfer to the bank account of the Agency indicated in this Framework Agreement.